Smart Product Line Strategies & Roadmaps

 The key to good strategy is to understand how things may play out .
 Strategists need foresee how complexity and added value will play out .
 Actively dampening and removing complexity, especially non-value-added complexity, goes a long way in avoiding the evil, profit-sucking upward cost curve.

 This is why decisions and actions related to the Product Line’s Strategy and Roadmap matter.
 Strategist can deliberately simplify the line by using these strategy components.
 The Essence of the Strategy includes three parts:

 - Attribute Positioning: This part addresses variety, price points, performance features, and customer-perceived synergies within the product line.

 - High variety may increase complexity with inventory and working capital

 - Poor synergy between products makes marketing and selling more difficult and complex

-- The Platform(s) and its Organizational Fulcrum(s): This part seeks leverage from at least one common core to the product line.
+- Platform-lever(s) and Organizational Fulcrum(s): This part seeks leverage from at least one common core to the product line.

 - Lack of platform leverage makes developing each product within the line more complex, expensive, and time-consuming;